AmokSolderer/APC/DOC/PinMame_howto.md

 This routine shall be called with a State argument which determines what it has to do.
 If State is 0 then the timer is not needed any more and must be deactivated.
 In our case this would happen if the ball has triggered the shooter lane switch.
 State = 1 means that a timer shall be started.
 The number of this timer is being stored in the Timer variable and the Timer is configured to call our handler again after 3s.
-When it does so it'll pass a 2 as an argument which will indicate that our handling routine has been called by a timer.
+When it does so it'll pass a 2 as an argument which will indicate that our handling routine has been called by the timer.
-When our handler is called with State = 2 it knows that the timer has run out which means that the ball is probably stuck.
+Hence, our handler knows that the timer has run out when it's called with State = 2 which means that the ball is probably stuck.
 So it activates the shooter lane feeder again and restarts the timer in case the ball gets stuck again.
 For more information about timers read the [APC SW reference](https://github.com/AmokSolderer/APC/blob/master/DOC/Software/APC_SW_reference.pdf) and the [Basic Game Functions](https://github.com/AmokSolderer/APC/blob/master/DOC/GameCodeTutorial.md#2-basic-game-functions) tutorial.

 With this timer handler in place we just have to tell our exception handler to use it.
 First of all it needs to know which coil is for the shooter lane feeder.
 In case of the Jungle Lord this is solenoid number 2 which we already defined before in EX_Init by setting EX_EjectSolenoid = 2.